-Several factors influence the amount of bubbles:
+Several factors influence the amount of carbonation:

-- Bottle the kombucha
+- Bottle your kombucha.

-Even if you have the right method and the right bottles, sometimes your kombucha does not have bubbles.
-It's okay, it's not its fault, we love it anyway!
+Even if you have the right method and the right bottles (such as swing-top bottles), sometimes your kombucha simply isn't fizzy.

 If this happens, you can: